SSRVodka/oh-edu-python/README.md

   	po4a
   ```

+- Execute `./build-python.sh -d` to start building the Python interpreter;

+- Execute `./build-pypkg-xxx -d` to build the specified Python package.
+Note:
+  - For OpenCV you also need to build ffmpeg: `./build-ffmpeg.sh`;

+  - For SciPy it is recommended to build OpenBLAS to speed things up: `./build-openblas.sh`;

-- Execute `. /ohos-build.sh -d` (the `-d` parameter means to download the source code of the various dependency libraries) to start the build, the product is located in the `dist/` directory in the same parent directory.
+- The `-d` parameter indicates that downloading the source code of the various dependent libraries is required only for the first download.
+If you want to handle the download manually, you can skip the `-d` and run `download-*.sh` first;

+- The native library output is located in `dist.<arch>`, and the python wheel output is located in `dist.wheel` (some of them are actually located in the `xxx(package name)/dist` directory);

-If you want to build third-party Python libraries, you need to mimic `pypkgs-download.sh` to download the relevant repositories, and mimic `scipy-build.sh` to build the third-party libraries manually.
+If you want to build third-party Python libraries, you need to download the repositories and build them manually by mimicking `build-pypkg-xxx.sh`.

-This repository provides some sample built third-party libraries (`numpy`, `scipy`), see Release.
+This repository provides some examples of built third-party libraries (`numpy`, `scipy`), see Release.